 Amazon Prime is full of classic and recent TV series available free for subscribers.
-If you’re looking to pick up a new show or revisit an old favorite, here are 10 great shows you can stream for free with Amazon Prime Video.
+If you’re looking to pick up a new show or revisit an old favorite, here are some great shows you can stream for free with Amazon Prime Video.

 Before he took on some of the biggest movie franchises in Hollywood, J.J.
 Abrams established his action credentials as the creator of the spy drama Alias.
 Jennifer Garner stars as Sydney Bristow, a CIA double agent infiltrating an even more secret, rogue spy agency.

 The show is full of double and triple crosses and shifting allegiances, but even when the plotting gets convoluted, Garner keeps it grounded as the capable and determined Sydney.
 Abrams delivers exciting action and suspense while never losing sight of the complex characters who drive the story.